 - While doing this, say “wave.”

-However, if there are certain words you want them to say, you can also teach them.
-The more you interact with your parrot, the more words it’ll learn.
+However, if there are certain words you want them to say, you can teach them.
+The more you interact with a parrot, the more words it’ll learn.

 As You See The Bird